camunda/camunda-docs/docs/self-managed/zeebe-deployment/exporters/elasticsearch-exporter.md

 description: "The Zeebe Elasticsearch exporter acts as a bridge between Zeebe and Elasticsearch."
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 :::note
-Please refer to [Supported Environments](/reference/supported-environments.md#camunda-8-self-managed) to find out which versions of Elasticsearch are supported in a Camunda 8 Self-Managed setup.
+Please refer to [supported environments](/reference/supported-environments.md#camunda-8-self-managed) to find out which versions of Elasticsearch are supported in a Camunda 8 Self-Managed setup.
 :::

 The Zeebe Elasticsearch exporter acts as a bridge between